 Specimens of the new mineral were first thought to be red beryl (bixbite) or a cesium-rich variety of beryl.
 But unlike types of beryl, this new mineral contains lithium.
 It also crystallizes in the trigonal crystal system, unlike beryl, which has hexagonal crystals.

 Pezzottaite Rough from Madagascar

 Pezzottaite was named in honor of the young Italian mineralogist, Federico Pezzotta, now curator of mineralogy at the Museo Civico di Storia Naturale in Milan.

 Both red beryl (bixbite) and pezzottaite are very rare gems.
-But red beryl is the more valuable of the two, probably because of its more saturated color.
-Apparently some specimens of pezzottaite have been offered on the market as red beryl, perhaps out of ignorance or perhaps with a fraudulent motive.
+But red beryl is the more valuable of the two, probably because of its more highly saturated color.
+Apparently some specimens of pezzottaite have been offered on the market as red beryl, perhaps out of ignorance or maybe with a fraudulent motive.
 Buyers of red beryl should take care that specimens are certified by a recognized gemological laboratory.